+Type the numeric value 1300.
 This value is the PCR of the gateway and is expressed in kilobits per second.
 It is also defined as the Premise Line Rate.
-Enter a value in the acceptable range of 1544 to 126000 kilobits per second.
-The value required for this field is the result of a performance analysis similar to the one performed in the previous Case Study.
+Its value is given in kilobits per second.
+Type a value in the acceptable range of 1544 to 126000 kilobits per second.
+The value required for this field is the result of a performance analysis similar to the one described in the previous Case Study.

-Efficiency values that should be considered when specifying Line Rate with the telecommunications provider are as follows:
+Efficiency values to be considered when specifying Line Rate with the telecommunications provider are as follows: